StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 • **7 days before they're deleted**
 • **on the day of deletion**

-If your set the document deletion period to **5 days or choose a shorter period than your current one**, your team members will only receive **one e-mail on the day of deletion**.
+If your set the document deletion period to **5 days** or choose a **shorter deletion period** than the current one, your team members will only receive one e-mail on the **day of deletion**.

 .. _completed-documents:

 **Deletion period for completed documents**

 ..
 NOTE::
-   This information is only relevant for some of our Enterprise customers who haven’t yet activated the deletion period for all documents.
+   This information is only relevant for Enterprise customers who haven’t yet activated the deletion period for all documents.

 The deletion period only applies to completed (signed, declined, withdrawn) documents.
 It starts on the day the document is uploaded to Skribble.

 Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.

 **Setting or changing deletion period**